slaefer36/FoodTech/README.md

 # FoodTech
-this is a way to create quick and easy meal ideas based on your diet needs.
+this is a new way to create quick and easy meal ideas based on your diet needs.